DevExpress-Examples/web-reporting-content-security-policy/README.md

 > [!IMPORTANT]
 > In this example, we are using the placeholder `random-nonce-value` to denote the nonce.
 You need to generate a random number, unique for each HTTP request.

 ## General Recommendations

 When integrating CSP in your application with DevExpress Reporting Components, take the following into consideration:

 - The application's CSP depends on the framework configuration and build tooling.
-If issues arise, check your browser’s CSP violation report (usually visible in DevTools) to identify the source the error and adjust your policy or build settings accordingly.
+If issues arise, check your browser’s CSP violation report (usually visible in DevTools) to identify the source of the error and adjust your policy or build settings accordingly.
 - Web Report Designer uses the Knockout.js library.
 This library relies on dynamic code execution and requires the `unsafe-eval` source expression in the `script-src` directive.
-To overcome this limitation, the workaround with *knockout_global.js* file is used to avoid unsafe code execution.
+To overcome this limitation, the workaround with the *knockout_global.js* file is used to avoid unsafe code execution.
 - DevExtreme Material themes contain links to fonts hosted on Google services (https://fonts.googleapis.com).
 Do one of the following:
     - Include font URLs in the Content Security Policy.
     - Replace the links and fallbacks to local Google font files.
 To do this, check the "Remove external resources" option when exporting a theme in our Theme Builder.

         Refer to the following help article for additional information: [Theme Builder - Export the Resulting Theme](https://js.devexpress.com/jQuery/Documentation/Guide/Themes_and_Styles/ThemeBuilder/#Export_the_Resulting_Theme).
 * Running the app in debug mode may require additional permissions compared to a published application.
-For example, during a debug session, a WebSocket connection may be established to reload your app on any source code change automatically.
+For example, during a debug session, a WebSocket connection may be established to reload your app automatically on any source code change.

 ## Run the Project